tuxbox-neutrino/mt-api-dev/README.en.md

 that contains the imported Mediathek tables (host name or IP).
 When you run the API via `--network host`, use `MT_API_DB_HOST=localhost` or the actual IP address of your database server.

+For importer details see the README in the companion repository `tuxbox-neutrino/db-import` (local checkout under `services/mediathek-backend/vendor/db-import/README.md`).

 ## Requirements